 Spend three days in Boyaca including Villa de la Leyva and other towns off the beaten track during a unique tour.

 4. The Coffee Region

-Colombia's Coffee Region is also called the Coffee Triangle, one of many amzing places to visit in Colombia!
+Colombia's Coffee Region is also called the Coffee Triangle, one of the many unique places to visit in Colombia!
 You can tour this fertile region, located in the heart of the Andes, where the majority of the famous Colombian coffee is produced.
-This region is not only blessed with the perfect weather conditions to grow the best quality coffee but also with a great variety of options for rural tourism, including visits to coffee farms to learn about the coffee production process, hiking in natural parks or visiting traditional Paisa towns.
+This region is not only blessed with the perfect weather conditions to grow the best quality coffee but also with a great variety of options for rural tourism.
+Including visits to coffee farms to learn about the coffee production process, hiking in natural parks or visiting traditional Paisa towns.

 Cartagena is the capital city of the Colombian department of Bolívar and is located along the central part of the Colombian Caribbean Coast.
 Cartagena was declared a World Heritage Site in 1984 for its historical importance as a port city, as well as for its impressive fortification.
 It was one of the first cities founded in Latin America so its colourful streets are full of history.
 It is within the walled city that you will find the historic heart and soul of this colonial city.
 The architecture, the historical sites, the colours, the sounds, the aromas and the atmosphere within the walled city are not only inspiring, but many say they also come together to create the perfect ambience for a little romance.
 Spend a few days in this beautiful city and also visit the spectacular Islas del Rosario, see a tour itinerary.

 2. Tayrona National Natural Park